-THE MOSCOW CLUB is back in print!
+THE MOSCOW CLUB

 It’s 1991.
 The Cold War is over.
 Charlie Stone is a brilliant analyst for the CIA who made a name for himself during the height of the Cold War.
-But today his expertise is needed yet again: A top-secret tape—one that foretells a coup d’état in the Kremlin—has been smuggled out of the the Soviet Union by one of a few remaining moles.
+But today his expertise is needed yet again: A top-secret tape—one that foretells a coup d’état in the Kremlin—has been smuggled out of the Soviet Union by one of a few remaining moles.
 Stone’s assessment of the transcript is two-fold: Not only is a very real, very violent power struggle underway but the plot may be linked to an old mystery involving the imprisonment of Stone’s own father.
 Could a McCarthy-era enemy be trying to send Stone a deadly modern message?

 Soon Stone finds himself at the center of another conspiracy—framed for a grisly murder.
-Without proof of his innocence, Stone enters into a terrifying game of cat-and-mouse that leads him across the country, throughought Europe, and finally, to the Soviet Union.
+Without proof of his innocence, Stone enters into a terrifying game of cat-and-mouse that leads him across the country, throughout Europe, and finally, to the Soviet Union.
 There, he will come face to face with a group of Kremlin insiders whose ruthless agenda threatens to disrupt the fragile balance of world power—and leave Stone with nowhere left to run.
 But before he can thwart a tragedy of epic proportions, he must put a stop to the elusive ways and means of THE MOSCOW CLUB.

 Original edition February 1991.
 THE MOSCOW CLUB predicted the actual coup d’etat that led to the end of the Soviet Union.